Graduate Students

 Olivia Haller, M.A.

 Originally from Minneapolis, Olivia obtained her Bachelor of Arts in Behavioral Neuroscience and Classical Studies from Colgate University in 2017.
 During her undergraduate career, Olivia worked on several projects studying traumatic brain injury and post-traumatic stress disorder at the University of Minnesota and Baylor College of Medicine.
 Upon completion of her undergraduate degree, she joined the Boston University Chronic Traumatic Encephalopathy Center, where she worked as the Recruitment and Retention Coordinator for the DIAGNOSE CTE Research Project.
-Her research interests include utilizing advanced neuroimaging techniques to investigate later-life cognitive, behavioral, and mood outcomes in clinical populations.
-She is currently funded by the Brains & Behavior Graduate Research Fellowship through the GSU Neuroscience Institute.
+Her research interests include utilizing advanced statistical and neuroimaging techniques to investigate later-life cognitive, behavioral, and mood outcomes in clinical populations.
+She previously funded by the Brains & Behavior Graduate Research Fellowship and is currently funded by the CREST-DMAP fellowship through the TReNDS Center.

 Jordan Pincus